Ruth Herbert: Artist's model

 Herbert went on to sit often for Rossetti in 1858 and 1859.
 Rossetti and Herbert did not stay in regular contact past 1860, though he based a future work on the drawing and painting he had done of her previously.

 Herbert bequeathed several of the drawings made of her by Rossetti to her son, Major A.B.
 Crabbe, and they were sold at auction at Christie's in 1922.

 Later life

-Herbert later married again and published a cookbook called The St. James's Cookery Book in 1894 under her married name, Louisa Rochfort.
+Herbert later married again, to John Downes Rochfort (son of Col. John Staunton Rochfort and younger half-brother of Horace William Noel Rochfort), and published a cookbook called The St. James's Cookery Book in 1894 under her married name, Louisa Rochfort.